-Show Ready at All Times
+Show-Ready at All Times

-One of the hardest things about having your home up for sale is that your realtor will call you on a moment’s notice to tell you that a potential buyer would like to view your home.
+One of the hardest things about having your home up for sale is that your realtor will call you on a moment’s notice to tell you a potential buyer would like to view your home.

 The bottom line is, plan on being flexible with your daily schedule and be extra diligent about keeping it clean.